ripred/Coder-X/plan.md

 ## Project Goal & Approach

 **Goal:**
 Develop a Python-based, agentic coding assistant.
 This tool will provide natural language coding assistance, codebase understanding, and workflow automation directly from the terminal.
-It will support both remote and local models (e.g., Ollama), allow user selection and configuration of models, support the Model Context Protocol (MCP), and enable flexible storage of models on any user-selected drive.
+It will support both local and remote models (e.g., Ollama), allow user selection and configuration of models, support the Model Context Protocol (MCP), and enable flexible storage of models on any user-selected drive.

 **Approach:**
-- Use Python with FastAPI and uvicorn for the backend.
+- Use Python with CLI for the backend.
 - Implement a CLI and interactive shell for user interaction.
 - Support model selection (local/remote) and configuration.
 - Integrate with MCP for context/memory sharing.
-- Allow secure API key management.
+- Allow secure key management.
 - Enable model storage on any user-selected location (internal or external drives).
 - Modular, extensible, and well-documented codebase.